ENGLISH (ENGL)

 Transfer Credit: CSU; UC

-Compose creative nonfiction including classic, contemporary, and experimental forms and analyze a variety of creative nonfiction texts by diverse writers in various forms such as personal narrative, memoir, nature and travel writing, literary journalism, lyric essay.
+Compose creative nonfiction in classic, contemporary, and experimental forms.
+Analyze a variety of creative nonfiction texts by diverse writers in various forms, such as personal narrative, memoir, nature and travel writing, literary journalism, and lyric essay.
 Total of 54 hours lecture.

 Transfer Credit: CSU; UC